ballerina-platform/module-ballerina-http/docs/spec/spec.md

 initiative manner.
 The ballerina-http standard library consumes the rich language construct and creates the programming model to write services.

+The HTTP standard library is designed to work with HTTP protocol.
+It includes high level abstractions such as `http:Request`, `http:Response`, `http:Service` and `http:Client` which allow users to consume and produce HTTP services.
+Further the users can use this library to build other libraries.
+In fact, the standard libraries such as GraphQL, Websub and WebSubHub use this library internally.

+In addition to functional requirements, this library deals with none functional requirements such as security, observability and resiliency.
+Each requirement is discussed in detail in the coming sections.

 ## 2. Components
 ### 2.1.
 Listener
 The HTTP listener object receives network data from a remote process according to the HTTP transport protocol and